pcrumley/pcrumley.github.io/_posts/2020-08-23-magnetic-field-lines.md

-If you want to just [believe me](https://en.wikipedia.org/wiki/Argument_from_authority) and skip the vector calculus, scroll to the  bottom for a simple python snippet showing how to do use this trick efficiently.
+If you want to just [believe me](https://en.wikipedia.org/wiki/Argument_from_authority) and skip the vector calculus, scroll to the  bottom for a simple python snippet showing how to use this trick efficiently.
 Otherwise, let's take a little detour to prove we've made a valid construction of \\(A_z\\).